-Covering materials appropriate to the course of study, the student develops the accuracy, speed, and vocabulary that will enable her to meet the stenographic requirement of business and professional offices.
-A minimum dictation rate of 100 words per minute is required for five minutes on new material.
+The student develops the accuracy, speed, and vocabulary that will enable her to meet the stenographic requirement of business and professional offices.
+A minimum dictation rate of 80 words per minute is required for three minutes on new material.
 Prerequisite: BUS 0202.
-(W)
+(F, W, SP, SU)